ytchoutw/exatrkx-acts-demonstrator/README.md

 The repository contains two sets of models, one trained with *truth hits* and one with *smeared digitization*.
 Along with this, pass `truth` or `smear` as *digitization config*, this loads the corresponding digitization config file.

-The small evaulation script `evaluate.py` takes the resulting `track_finding_performance_exatrkx.root`, and makes a simple performance plot.
+The small evaulation script `evaluate.py` takes the result directory as input, and makes some small performance plots.

 ## Requirements